Here’s the thing: If someone says, “The secret to life is...,” that person is unknowingly (or knowingly) misleading. Why?

-It’s like looking for keys and not finding them even though they’re under your nose.
+It’s like looking for keys and not finding them even—though they’re under your nose.
 You’re in a hurry but waste time running around looking for keys and not finding them because you’re in a hurry.
-You look repeatedly on the table – where they should be (and are) – but don’t see them.
+You look repeatedly on the table—where they should be (and are)—but don’t see them.
+Why?
 In desperation you start looking in weird places.
 So too do people look for enjoyment in weird place when they don’t have to.
 Enjoyment is right under your nose.

-When you finally do find them, you feel extra extra-annoyed because they were there all along, and you wonder: “How could I not see them?
+When you finally do find find your keys, you feel extra extra-annoyed because they were there all along, and you wonder: “How could I not see them?
 Am I blind?
 (No.) Am I an idiot?
 (Only partly).”

 In the hurry to find what you’re looking for you see with eyeballs but not with brain.
 Hurry causes stress.
 Stress causes the release of cortisol in the brain.
 Cortisol can kill brain cells in the area responsible for memory (Your Amazing Brain).
-Add multi-tasking to frantic searching and you have zero attention (Brain Rules…).
+If you add multi-tasking to a frantic searching, you have zero attention (Brain Rules…).

-If you’re reading this – wherever you are in this world – you’re probably alive.
+If you’re reading this—wherever you are in this world—you’re probably alive.
 If you’re alive, you’re halfway there, but the other half isn’t easy.
 Nature isn’t on your side.
 Nature isn’t on anyone’s side.
 Nature is cause and effect.

-The trouble is that happiness gets tied to desire and expectations and we define happiness as: Wanting what we want and getting what we get and hoping the two coincide.
+The trouble is that happiness gets tied to desire and expectations.
+We define happiness as, Wanting what we want and getting what we get and hoping the two coincide.

-It’s our brains.
-We either over-think (make it complicated), under-think (act on insane urges) or multi-task (and miss everything).
+You see, it’s because of our brains.
+We either over-think and make it complicated, we under-think and act on insane urges or we multi-task and miss everything.

-We think, “If I have this or that, I’ll be happy,” but not only do we think that something outside ourselves will make us happy, we’re drawn to things that hurt us.
+We think, “If I have this (or that), I’ll be happy,” but not only do we think that something outside ourselves will make us happy, we’re drawn to things that actually hurt us.

 Our brains send messages.
-Sometimes these messages are destructive (ask anyone in therapy, rehab, prison or who is about to blow himself up).
-Not only do we deceive ourselves, others trick us with their deceptions and w can become like pawns in the game of life, sacrificed for someone else’s idea of enjoyment.
+Sometimes these messages are destructive—ask anyone in therapy, rehab, prison or who is about to blow himself up.
+Not only do we deceive ourselves, other people trick us with their deceptions and w can become like pawns in the game of life, sacrificed for someone else’s idea of enjoyment.